NotStrahinja/ePasswordManager/README.md

 ## ePasswordManager

-...is a free open-source password manager for Windows built in Rust.
+To put it simply: **ePasswordManager** is a free open-source password manager for Windows built in Rust.
 It lets you securely generate, store, and manage passwords in an encrypted database that's locally stored on your computer.

 ## Is it secure?

 Yes.
-Unless there are attacks specifically targeted at this program, your passwords are safe.
+The app uses the DPAPI (a part of Windows) that will securely encrypt and store the database locally.
 The <ins>password generation</ins> feature of this app helps to provide a customizable and reliable option for storing *highly random* and *obfuscated* passwords that are accessible to you with **only one click**.
 Though there **is** room for improvement.
 Will continue working on it.

 > [!WARNING]
 > It is less secure **if you don't have a password/PIN on your Windows device**.
-It is recommended to set one if no password/PIN is present.
+It is highly recommended to use one (unless you want to get hacked).

 ## Features